jamespfennell/apportionment/README.md

 - The Census Bureau has sometimes included overseas US Government employees in the population counts used for apportioning.
     They did this in 1970 and from 1990 to the present.
-    In 2010, this did not change the apportionment, but it did in 2000 (North Carolina was apportioned the 435th seat, instead of Utah) and in 1990 (Washington, instead of Massachusetts).
+    In every year except 2010, this has changed the apportionment: in 1970, Oklahoma was apportioned the 435th seat instead of Connecticut;
+    in 1990, Washington instead of Massachusetts;
+    and in 2000, North Carolina instead of Utah.
     The constitutionally of this practice was upheld by the Supreme Court in Franklin v.
 Massachusetts.

 - The Census Bureau uses floating point arithmetic when calculating